Ehlinger leads No. 14 Texas romp over UTEP 59-3 - WHIZ News

 Some Texas athletes had demanded the school drop the song because of its history involving minstrel shows and actors in blackface decades ago.
 The school administration met other demands to rename some campus buildings and other measures, but refused to drop the song.

+Once the game started, Texas was dominant.
+The Longhorns led 45-3 by halftime and rolled up nearly 700 yards of total offense.
+The Longhorns didn’t allow a sack in 47 pass attempts.
+The defense allowed only 233 total yards in new coordinator Chris Ash’s debut.

-The song was played again after the game when the Longhorns traditionally gather and sing as a team, but most players appeared to head straight to locker room tunnel without stopping.
+The “Eyes of Texas” was played again after the game when the Longhorns traditionally gather and sing it together as a team, but most players appeared to head straight to locker room tunnel without stopping.

+“I don’t know that that was any kind of voice or demonstration,” Herman said.
+“We were just saying our good games and pleasantries to the opposition and it was over and now we’re heading to the locker room.”

 THE TAKEAWAY